ErikOnBike/CodeParadise/README.md

 "CpApplicationServer newOnPort: 8080 path: '/io'."
 ```

 The WebSocket server is listening on path `/io` by default (see example above).
-If you change this, please also update `app.html` in which the path is hardcoded.
+If you change this, please also update `app.html` (in the client environment) in which the path is hardcoded.

 When you are done or want to reset the environment, the following code can be executed:
 ```Smalltalk